 These are the three possible outcomes I can think of:

-1) Best Scenario: I yell for Anne and Ken to duck as I duck behind a car, all the while pulling my gun out of the holster and flicking off the safety.
-I empty the clip into the car which either a) kills or incapacitates everyone or b) scares them into driving off.
+1) Best Scenario: I yell for Anne and Ken to duck as I take cover behind a car, all the while pulling my gun out of the holster and flicking off the safety.
+I pop up and empty the magazine into the car which either a) kills or incapacitates everyone or b) scares them into driving off.
 The three of us aren’t hurt.
 I get a mention in American Rifleman and become a talking point for gun advocates.

 2) Not-So-Good Scenario: Just like the above, except Anne and Ken don’t respond ’cause they either a) are frozen in fear or b) think I’m kidding.
 They’re still standing when the bad guys open fire and are either wounded or killed in the exchange.
 I manage to empty the clip and kill, incapacitate and scare the bad guys away.